 I follow social media influencers from Poland, Japan, and Australia.
 However, they discuss vintage clothing, history, and culture.
 It’s a far cry from a teenaged girl on TikTok pushing her ‘advice’ on cosmetics and fashion.

-CoffeeBob Premium Member 9 months ago
+CoffeeBob Premium Member over 1 year ago

 I’ve yet to see / hear an influencer that I would want to spend dinner with.

-AndiTownsend Premium Member 9 months ago
+AndiTownsend Premium Member over 1 year ago

 Influencers make money, Hucksters don’t!
 Maybe teachers should be called Influencers!